anuprathi321/Behavorial-Cloning/ReadMe.md

 **Behavioral Cloning Project**

 This is one of the exicting project so far in term-1.
 Car is able to drive autonomously with no manual intervention just using deep learning with no lidar or GPS information.
-Implementation is based on Nvidia's paper(https://arxiv.org/abs/1604.07316)
+Implementation is based on Nvidia's End to End Learning for Self-Driving Car's paper(https://arxiv.org/abs/1604.07316)

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/rZX8sDl54V8/0.jpg)](https://www.youtube.com/watch?v=rZX8sDl54V8)